 ering!
 Let me be fell: force I must be brief.”’

-In the next four lines, or quatrain, the speaker goes on to describe his own actions in this deeply dark place he inhabits.
+In the next four lines, or quatrain, the speaker goes on to describe his own actions in this deep dark place he inhabits.
 He states that his “cries heave” out into the distance.
 They are so numerous they’re in “herds.”
 The herd that is made out of his most painful emotions is created around “a main, a chief / Woe.”

 This woe is not completely defined.
-Instead it stems from “world-sorrow.”
+Instead, it stems from “world-sorrow.”
 He is moved so profoundly by the general suffering of the world.
-This is further flushed out in the next lines with the metaphor of an “age-old anvil.”
+This is further fleshed out in the next lines with the metaphor of an “age-old anvil.”
 He feels as if he is set upon an anvil, and is being hammered on over and over again.
 There is a brief “lull” in the pain and pressure but then it comes back.
 The hammer is “sing[ing]” as it moves through the air and hits the metal.

 The final two lines of this section inform the reader that the speaker’s depression is not always as intense as it is at this moment.
 The depression speaks in the last line, yelling out, stating that it must be “fell” or painful, and by necessity has to be brief or it would destroy the speaker.
 Just like a hammer that never lets off a piece of metal on the anvil.

 O the mind, mind has mountains; cliffs of fall